shinsaku417/solo/_PRESS-RELEASE.md

   > "Now I don't need to buy anymore monitors to watch more streams"

 ## Closing and Call to Action ##
-  > Go to www.hexstream.com and start watching
+  > Go to http://hexstream.shinuesugi.com/ and start watching!